What is Health Level Seven (HL7)?

 How long does an HL7 interface project take?

 An HL7 project typically takes 3-4 months from “kickoff” to “go-live.”
-It is not uncommon for projects to take longer as a result of shifting vendor or provider priorities, or challenges with formatting or content.
+It is not uncommon for projects to take longer as a result of shifting vendor or provider priorities, as well as the possibility of challenges with formatting or content.
 Some projects have taken less time as a result of highly-engaged participants, good data quality, and flexible vendor technology.

 What does it cost to implement an interface with Nevada WebIZ?